 Bed bugs don’t need much food to get by.
 A single meal can keep them alive and fed for up to a year.
 So, even if their food source is kept away from them for a long time, there is little chance they will be starved out.
 They are also very hardy, and difficult to kill with conventional pesticides.
 Even if the bugs are killed, their eggs may not be destroyed, and they can lay tons of eggs at once.
 These are very small eggs that can be hidden in out of the way places, and they blend in well with the environment, making them hard to pick out.

 Bed bugs like to sequester themselves under the lips of mattresses, deep inside couches and other hard to reach places.
 A cursory examination of the room won’t be enough to locate them.
 It takes skilled professionals hours to comb a single room enough to ensure that all bed bugs are removed, and even then, they cannot guarantee that every one of them are eliminated.
 They’re so tiny and easy to conceal that it is difficult for even the professionals to get them all every time.

 This is why they keep coming back, but hiring pest control in Greenville, SC is still the best way to deal with them.
-Homeowners who are concerned about bed bugs in their own home cans use resources like pest control in Greenville SC to locate a professional pest control service they can rely on.
+Homeowners who are concerned about bed bugs in their own home cans use resources like Pest Control Services in Greenville SC by Commander Pest Solutions to locate a professional pest control service they can rely on.
 It’s important to deal with bed bug infestations as soon as they are discovered, because the longer someone waits, the more embedded they can become.